lostintangent/gitdoc/README.md

 When this setting is set, the `GitDoc` [status bar](#status-bar) which only appear when you have a file that is matches it.
 This way, you can easily tell when you're editing a file that will be auto-committed/pushed.

-## Auto-pushing

-In addition to automatically created commits, you can also choose to automatically push your changes, by setting the `GitDoc: Auto Push` setting.
-By default, this setting is set to `off`, but you can set it to `onCommit` in order to push every time a commit is made, or `afterDelay` in order to push on some sort of frequency.
-If you set it to the later, then you can control the delay duration by setting the `GitDoc: Auto Push Delay` setting.

-> Note that when you enable this, GitDoc will actually perform a `git push --force`, since certain operations such as [`squashing`](#squashing-versions) can actually re-write history.
-So before you enable this, be sure that you're comfortable with this behavior.

 ## Squashing versions

 Auto-committing is useful for tracking unique versions, however, depending on how frequently you save, you could end up creating a significant number of file versions.
 If a series of versions represent a single logical change, you can "squash" them together by right-clicking the oldest version in the `Timeline` tree and selecting the `Squash Version(s) Above` command.
 You can give the new version a name, and when submitted, the selected version, and all versions above it, will be "squashed" into a single version.